 You've worked hard to earn your credits.
 Now get credit for that work.

 We know that as a transfer student, you're concerned about how your coursework will apply once you get to Drake.
 That's why we offer simple transfer credit online tools you can use today to estimate how the credits you've earned fit into the requirements of your Drake degree.
-Then, once you're admitted, representatives from your chosen program will work closely with you to make sure you get all the credit you deserve.
+Then, once you're admitted, the Transfer Student Transition Advisor will work closely with you to make sure you get all the credit you deserve.

 Admitted students who have met the criteria outlined below will enter Drake University having fulfilled the Drake Curriculum general education requirements (Areas of Inquiry), with the exception of the Senior Capstone requirement in the student's major(s) area of study.
 Students within one year of high school graduation are required to complete a First Year Seminar.